 - The implementation of dissuasion and harm minimisation panels for those found infringing drug possession laws.
 Panels would consist of medical, social and legal staff whose role would be to determine opportunities to minimise the harm to the user through treatment, social services or other means.

-8.2 Discussion: Australian states continue to spend considerable police resources and court time on enforcing drug possession.
+8.2 Discussion: Australian states spend considerable police resources and court time on enforcing drug possession.
 However, there is significant evidence from Australia and overseas that the criminalisation of drug users neither serves the public good nor addresses the harms of drug use and abuse, and that decriminalisation and dissuasion is more effective in reducing drug harms.
-Recent Australian research also shows that this approach results in greater cost-effectiveness as well as better perceptions of law enforcement from the community.
+Recent Australian research also shows that this approach is more cost effective and fosters better community perceptions of law enforcement.

 8.3 Policy: Increased funding for alcohol and other drug (AOD) treatment and support services.